Monday, December 21, 2009

 You send me a Christmas letter & you brag about your new car/house & brilliant trust fund kids -100 points (seriously, if you can't tell it like it is, don't tell it at all!)

-You send me a Christmas card with your kids in front of the Eiffel Tower BONUS +250
+You send me a Christmas card with your kids in front of the Eiffel Tower BONUS +250 points

 You include Cash +1 point for every dollar